packit/packit.dev/docs/configuration/downstream/pull_from_upstream.md

 Once a new upstream release happens, Packit will open a pull request with it in all active Fedora releases and EPEL 9.

-If you need to do any change in the pull request, you need to locally fetch the source branch of the Packit's pull request and push it (with a fix) to your fork (as it is not possible to push to the branch created in the Packit's fork):

-    git fetch https://src.fedoraproject.org/forks/packit/rpms/$YOUR_PACKAGE.git refs/heads/*:refs/remotes/packit/*
-    git cherry-pick packit/$VERSION-$BRANCH-update-pull_from_upstream